Donders-Institute/bidscoin/docs/bidsapps.rst

     positional arguments:
-      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsdir to be reported, e.g.
+      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsfolder to be reported, e.g.
                             'anat/*_T2starw*'

     options: